KaioHSG/SsdSlowMark/README.md

 ## Problems & bugs

-You can post your problems and bugs on the [problems/bugs](https://github.com/KaioHSG/gui-ssd-slow-mark/discussions/categories/problems-bugs) page.
+You can post your problems and bugs on the [problems & bugs](https://github.com/KaioHSG/gui-ssd-slow-mark/discussions/categories/problems-bugs) page.
 (Note: the program has been forked, so I don't have full knowledge to solve more complex problems, but I should try to fix any inconsistencies.)

 ## Credits